adibfarrasy/second-brain/1 Inbox/Learning 2023.md

 What were your best lessons from 2023?

-For me, it can be summarized into these two oxymoronic quotes.
+For me, it can be summarized into these two paradoxical quotes.
 There were many times when I felt organizations and individuals (including myself) made sub-optimal decisions due to a lack of clarity and/or daunting complexity of a particular initiative.
-Sometimes, the management made a heavy-handed approach and kill the initiative altogether before even attempting a proof of concept; other times
+This is where a more deliberate judgment should come in - there are different levels of granularity where one should favor bias to thinking vs bias to action.
+Both of these approaches have their downsides, and